bkiranmayee/My_Labnotes/CDDR/initial_vqsr_trials.md

 Labnotes on VQSR trails
 =======================

-All datasets used are the new assembly coordinates lifted
+All datasets used are the new assembly coordinates lifted over from ARSUCDv14 system